devbarba/ze-delivery-backend-challenge/README.md

 6. yarn importData `Import the Pdvs from the pdvs.json file and create a user for testing in the API`

-7. yarn start `Run the application`
+7. yarn start or yarn dev:server `Run the application`

 8. Access: http://127.0.0.1:3000/ If you present a welcome message everything went well.